Piecewise linear structures on topological manifolds: Splitting Theorems

 \begin{theorem} Let $M^n, n\geq 5$ be a closed connected $n$-dimensional PL manifold such that $\pi_1(M)$ is a free abelian group.
 Then every proper homotopy equivalence $h: W^{n+1} \to M^n \times \mathbb R$ splits along $M^n$. \end{theorem}

-\p Because of the transversality theorem, there is a homotopy $h_t: W \to M \times \RR$ which satisfies conditions (i)--(iii) of \ref{def:split}.
+\p Because of the Thom transversality theorem, there is a homotopy $h_t: W \to M \times \RR$ satisfies condition (ii) of \ref{def:split} and such that $h_1$ is transversal to $M$ .
 We let $f=h_1$.
-Because of a crucial theorem of Novikov ~\cite[Theorem 3]{N2}, there is a sequence of interior surgeries of the inclusion $f^{-1}(M) \subset W$ in $W$ such that the final result of these surgeries is a homotopy equivalence $V \subset W$.
-(This is the place where we use the fact that $\pi_1(M)$ is free.)
-Using the Pontryagin--Thom construction, we can realize this sequence of surgeries via a homotopy $f_t$ such that $f_t$ satisfies conditions (i)--(iii) of \ref{def:split} and $f_1^{-1}(M)=V$.
+Because of a crucial theorem of Novikov ~\cite[Theorem 3]{N2}, there is a sequence of surgeries of the inclusion $f^{-1}(M) \subset W$ in $W$ such that the final result of these surgeries is a homotopy equivalence $V \subset W$.
+Using the Pontryagin--Thom construction, we can realize this sequence of surgeries via a homotopy $f_t$ such that $f_t$ satisfies conditions (i)--(iii) of \ref{def:split} with $f_1^{-1}(M)=V$.

 \begin{theorem} Let $M^n$ be a manifold as in $\ref{t:nov}$.
 Then every homotopy equivalence $W^{n+1} \to M^n \times S^1$ splits along $M^n$. \end{theorem}